kyleoettle/blog/blog/2023-11-04-async-void.md

 }
 ```

-I have some extra event handlers to demonstrate the fire and forget exception behavior
+I have some extra event handlers to demonstrate the fire and forget exception behaviour

 ```csharp
 TaskScheduler.UnobservedTaskException += (sender, e) =>